Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 - Google Developer Tools - I used google developer tools throughout the build process to test the site, fix issues etc
 - Font Awesome - Used for navigation icons and social links
 - SQLite - Was used to run the project localy
-- AWS - Amazon Web Services S3  was used to host static files
+- Cloudinary - Was used to host static files
 - PostgreSQL - Heroku's PostgreSQL was used to store data of the deployed site
 - Stripe- For payment processing
 - Balsamiq - Used for wireframe drawings and planning